 - Toggle the ON/OFF button one or two times without actually changing anything.

 - Check if Remote Desktop is running properly.

 - Type Control Panel in the home screen search box and open the app.

 - Inside Windows Firewall, click the Turn off Windows Firewall under the Private network settings and also under Public network settings.

 - Check if Remote Desktop is working now.

 4. Turn off your antivirus

-- If you use a third party antivirus software, you will need to disable it or remove it for the duration of the step.
+- If you use third-party antivirus software, you will need to disable it or remove it for the duration of the step.

-- After you disabled it reboot your Windows 8.1 or Windows 10 device.
+- After you disabled it reboot your device.